cainem/messaging-thread-pool/README.md

         .for_each(|response: AddResponse|
             assert!(response.success()));

-    // all objects are dropped when the basic thread pool
+    // all objects are dropped when the thread pool is
-    // batcher is dropped, the threads are shutdown and
+    // dropped, the worker threads are shutdown and
     // joined back the the main thread drop(thread_pool);